 - Always have a water supply to hand

 - Use fireproof gloves when using an incinerator

 - Ensure the fire is completely extinguished before leaving your incinerator unattended

-It’s best practice to alert your neighbours before you light your incinerator, and ensure they don’t have any washing out or windows open.
+It’s good practice to alert your neighbours before you light your incinerator, and ensure they don’t have any washing out or windows open.
 Check the rules in your local area before you get started as well – some councils only allow material burning on certain days or between certain hours.

-How to Use a Garden Incinerator Safely
+Using a Garden Incinerator Safely

-How to Set Up the Incinerator
+Setting Up the Incinerator

 An incinerator is generally quite easy to use, but like anything that involves fire, it can be dangerous.
 Before getting started, check the regulations and rules in your area, both on whether you are allowed to burn waste and what you are allowed to burn.

 To set up your incinerator: